| |

 A small pumpkin cut in half and removing the seeds with a ice cream scoop.

-• Lay the pumpkins open side up on a baking pan.
+• Lay the pumpkins open side up on a parchment lined baking sheet.
 Bake at 350 F for about 45 minutes until soft and easy to pierce with a fork.

-• Let cool a little bit to avoid burning, scoop out the inside of the baked pumpkin(s)
+• Let cool a little bit to avoid burning, scoop out the inside of the baked pumpkin(s.)

 • Place the pumpkin in a food processor, if you don’t have one, you can mash the pumpkin really well instead.